willmino/Credit_Risk_Analysis/README.md

 Several supervised machine learning (ML) models were ran to predict the credit risk of loans.

 ### Overview
-Supervised ML models, such as LogisticRegression from the Scikit-learn library, and BalancedRandomForestClassifier and EasyEnsembleClassifier from the Imbalanced-Learn library, were compared for the accuracy, precision, and sensitivity of their predictions of loan credit risk.
+Supervised ML models, such as LogisticRegression from Scikit-learn, RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalancedRandomForestClassifier and EasyEnsembleClassifier from the Imbalanced-Learn library, were compared for the accuracy, precision, and sensitivity of their predictions of loan credit risk.

 Data Cleaning was performed on a raw data set.
 The data was split into a testing and training set.
-A variety of resampling methods including Oversampling, Undersampling, and a combination method of oversampling and undersampling (SMOTEENN) were employed to balance the data.
-ML models (like LogisticRegression, BalancedRandomForestClassifier, and EasyEnsembleClassifier) were fit to the resampled data and each model made predictions regarding loan credit risk.
+A variety of resampling methods were employed to balance the data.
+ML models were fit to the resampled data and each model made predictions regarding loan credit risk.

 The dataset in question is imbalanced.
 Out of 68817 loans in the data set, 68470 of the loans were low credit risk and 347 of the loans were high credit risk.
 Problems may arise when ML models make predictions using an imbalanced data set.
 Thus, the data was stratified into subgroups during the splitting of the data into training and testing sets.